nasa-jpl/sstmp/README.md

  - Orfeo toolbox

 ## Setup
-If you already have the [requirements](#requirements),
+Once you have the [requirements](#requirements),
 1. Clone this repository
 1. Change to the directory containing `skaffold.yaml` : `cd src`
 1. Configure your storage settings.
 Open `volumes-example.yaml` in an editor, follow instructions in the comments, and save it as `volumes.yaml`.
-1. Install SSTMP: run `skaffold run --status-check`
+1. Configure your ingress settings and tls.
+Open `volumes-example.yaml` in an editor, follow instructions in the comments, and save it as `volumes.yaml`.The included `ingress-example.yaml` assumes a Traefik 2 ingress controller, which comes bundled with k3s.
+If you are using another ingress controller such as nginx, you will need to edit this file.

-Otherwise, you may want to follow the [more detailed instructions which start from a bare Ubuntu installation](SETUP_ubuntu.md).
+1. Install SSTMP: run `skaffold run`.
+If you're using a private registry, specify that with `--default-repo`, for example `skaffold dev --default-repo=localhost:5000`.
+You may also be interested in trying `skaffold dev` or `skaffold run --tail`.

 <a id="creating_a_mosaic" name="creating_a_mosaic"></a>
 ## Creating a lunar mosaic